STMARobotics/Onshape-to-WinCNC/README.md

 # Onshape-to-WinCNC
+---
 A simple python script to convert Onshape CAM Studio .nc files to be compatible with ShopSabre WinCNC.

 Brought to you by FRC 7028 Binary Battlion.
----

 WARNING: Use at your own risk.
 Always simulate before executing toolpaths.

 Python is required to run the program- you can install it via the microsoft store.

+---

+# What does the script do?
+This script takes G-code exported from Onshape CAM Studio and rewrites it into a format that ShopSabre’s WinCNC controller can safely and reliably run.
+WinCNC is far more strict than generic Fanuc-style posts, so the script cleans and restructures the file: it removes unsupported tokens (program numbers, comments, redundant modal codes), splits combined commands (like S and M3), forces WinCNC-safe arc formatting, normalizes motion commands, and ensures the correct placement of things like tool-length cancel (G49).
+It also includes optional removal of coolant and tool-change commands via GUI checkboxes.
+Before converting, the script analyzes Z-values after spindle start to detect if Onshape’s Setup → Position Type was incorrectly set—blocking conversion with a red error dialog if the toolpath would cut entirely above the stock.
+The result is a clean .tap file prefixed with SS23_, ready to run on a ShopSabre 23 without syntax errors, unexpected behavior, or manual editing.

+---

 # Preparation